fijimf/deepfij9000/README.md

 At the highest level of generality, analysis constist of taking a seasons worth of data and converting using it to synthesize a function from a tuple of team and date to a type T.

+A Season can communicate its data Seq[LocalDate] as well as the list of teams Seq[Team].
+As such the domain of the resultant function is finite and limited.
+This leads to opportunities for bothe memoization and caching.

 Typically when one considers analyses the type T is assumed to be numeric, but it need not be.
 In fact if we treat T with greater generality, we can use analyses to generate further analyses.
 ```scala
 def map(f:T=>U): Analysis[U]